jeffreykegler/hoonlint/misc/whitespace.md

     (emit `card`[%exec /kiln/prime/cache our `[[our %home [%da now]] request]])
 ```

-Here the rune line is line 346, the rune is again COLSIG,
+The currying is line 346, the source rune is again COLSIG,
-and it reanchors at TISFAS (`=/`).
+and the target rune is TISFAS (`=/`).
-TISFAS is 3-fixed, and 2 of its runechildren are on the rune line,
+TISFAS is 3-fixed, and 2 of its runechildren are on the rune line.
+COLSIG is 1-arity, and its runechild is not on the rune line.
+The currying therefore contains a total of 2 runechildren.

-so that the per-rune offset of the TISFAS is that of
+Calculating the arity of the currying we have 3 (the arity of TISFAS)
-its 2nd runechild -- one stop.
-The anchor column is therefore one stop (2 characters) after the anchor rune
-column (column 5).
-Doing the arithmetic, the anchor column is column 7 (`7=5+2`).
+plus 1 (the arity of COLSIG)
+less 2 (the count of runechildren in the currying).
+There the currying is 2-arity: `2 = (3+1)-(2)`.

 COLSIG again is 0-running, so that its runsteps should be aligned
 one stop after the anchor column.
+The anchor column is column 5,
+the column of the anchor rune, COLSIG.
+The running is the first runechild of a 2-arity (curried) hoon,
+and therefore by the standard backdenting rules should be
+one stop after the anchor column.
+The runsteps are aligned one stop after the running,
-Runstep are therefore aligned at column 9 (`9=7+2`).
+are therefore aligned at column 9 (`9=7+2`).

-By the same logic, the TISTIS
-should be aligned at the anchor column (column 7).
+The TISTIS of the running
-This is what we see in the example.
+is aligned with the running,
+and therefore is at column 7, one stop
+after the anchor column.

-The last three lines of the example are the last runechild of the
+The last child of the TISFAS is on line 354.
-TISFAS.
+It is the 2nd child of the 2-arity currying and therefore,
+by the standard backdenting rules,
+is aligned at the anchor column (column 5).

 # Split hints